The value of conceptual knowledge: Introduction

 \paragraph{Overview}

 Section~\ref{sec:illustrative} elaborates on our leading example of a farmer learning about fertilizers.

 Section~\ref{sec:framework} extends the example to a more general setting.
 We consider a Bayesian agent who makes a statistical decision.
 His environment contains a collection of unknown, real-valued states.
-He learns about these states from noisy data.
+He learns about these states from noisy signals.
 Then he takes real-valued actions.
 His loss equals the mean squared difference between the actions and states.
-The agent takes the actions that minimize his expected posterior loss.
+He takes the actions that minimize his posterior expected loss.

-The agent's prior on the states encodes his conceptual knowledge.
-This knowledge tells him how the states relate structurally.
-It allows him to represent them as linear combinations of ``features.''
-These features form a basis for the Euclidean space of state vectors.
-They are eigenvectors of the state vector's prior variance matrix.
-The corresponding eigenvalues capture features' influences on the states: an eigenvalue is larger when the corresponding feature contributes more to the states' prior variances.
+The signals give the agent statistical knowledge.
+His prior on the states encodes his conceptual knowledge.
+This knowledge tells him how states relate.
+It allows him to mentally represent states as combinations of ``concepts,'' which we model as eigenvectors of the state vector's prior variance matrix.
+The corresponding eigenvalues index concepts' explanatory power: an eigenvalue is larger when the corresponding concept explains more of the states' prior variances.

-We say states are more ``reducible'' when they are influenced by fewer features.
+We say states are more ``reducible'' when their prior variances are explained by fewer common concepts.
 This happens when the eigenvalues of the prior variance matrix are more spread out.
-For example, if one eigenvalue is much larger than the others, then the state vector is likely to belong to a one-dimensional subspace of the many-dimensional state space.
-The more spread out are the eigenvalues, the more the agent can ``reduce'' states by representing them as low-dimensional combinations of high-dimensional features.
+For example, if one eigenvalue is much larger than the others, then the state vector is likely to be close to a one-dimensional subspace of the many-dimensional state space.
+The more spread out are the eigenvalues, the more the agent can ``reduce'' the state vector by representing it as a low-dimensional combination of high-dimensional concepts.
 This dimension reduction is what makes conceptual knowledge valuable.

-Section~\ref{sec:preliminaries} contains definitions and preliminary results that we draw upon later.
-For example, we define the ``value'' of the agent's data, derive sharp bounds on this value (see Proposition~\ref{prop:voi-bounds}), and define what it means for eigenvalues to be ``more spread out.''
+Section~\ref{sec:preliminaries} contains preliminary results that we draw upon in later sections.
+We characterize the instrumental ``value'' of the agent's signals, derive sharp bounds on this value (see Proposition~\ref{prop:voi-bounds}), and formalize what it means for eigenvalues to be ``more spread out.''

-We define the value of conceptual knowledge in Section~\ref{sec:vck}.
-First, we suppose the agent collects an ``optimal sample'' that leads to the least posterior expected loss among all samples of a given size.
-This sample contains information about the most influential features only (see Proposition~\ref{prop:optimal}).
-Its design relies on the agent's knowledge of how the states relate structurally.

-Next, we consider a counterfactual agent who does not know how the states relate structurally.
-This ``na\"ive'' agent has no reason to believe the states covary or have different prior variances.
-So he assumes they do not.
-Consequently, when he collects an optimal sample, he tries to learn about every state equally.
-This is because he cannot identify features with different influences on the states, precluding him from focusing on the most influential features.